-Jay L. Haberland Age 60 Director Since 2009 Term Expires 2013 Retired Vice President, United Technologies Corporation
+Jay L. HaberlandAge 61Director Since 2009Term Expires 2013

+Retired Vice President, United Technologies Corporation

 Mr. Haberland is the retired Vice President, Business Controls of United Technologies Corporation.
 Mr. Haberland was previously the Chief Financial Officer of Sikorsky Aircraft Corporation, a subsidiary of United Technologies Corporation, and Vice President, Controller and Chief Accounting Officer of United Technologies Corporation.
-As the former Chief Financial Officer of one of the world's largest helicopter manufacturers and the Chief Accounting Officer of a world-wide diversified manufacturer, Mr. Haberland is a certified public accountant and provides the Board with significant expertise in financial and accounting matters, as well as substantial international experience.
+Mr. Haberland is a Director of Wesco Aircraft Holdings, Inc. As the former Chief Financial Officer of one of the world's largest helicopter manufacturers and the Chief Accounting Officer of a world-wide diversified manufacturer, Mr. Haberland is a certified public accountant and provides the Board with significant expertise in financial and accounting matters, as well as substantial international experience.